UWCNuclear/UbuntuSetUp/README.md

     sudo apt install gedit

-**Step 8.**	 To be able to download repositories directly from GitHub, install git using:

-    sudo apt-get install git

-**Step 9.**	To check if a particular program is in the Ubuntu repository and install the figure editor "grace", paste the following commands in the terminal:
+**Step 8.**	To check if a particular program is in the Ubuntu repository and install the figure editor "grace", paste the following commands in the terminal:

     sudo apt-cache search grace